SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 The three VMs for generating logs is **`c6a.2xlarge`** EC2 instance with 8vCPU, 16GB of RAM, and network bandwidth of up to 12.5 Gbps.
 While the VM used for deploying the logging solution is a **`c6a.4xlarge`** EC2 instance with 16vCPU, 32GB of RAM, and network bandwidth up to 12.5 Gbps.

-All the configurations used for performing the benchmark can be found in the SigNoz Logs benchmark repo
+All the configurations used for performing the benchmark can be found in the SigNoz Logs benchmark repo.

 [![Logs Benchmark Repo](/img/blog/2022/12/benchmark-repo-new.png)](https://github.com/SigNoz/logs-benchmark)